-The best type of bed rail for you will depend on a number of factors: your physical skills, height, weight, mattress size, type of mobility aid you use, your budget, and your aesthetic preferences.
+The best type of bed rail for you will depend on a number of factors, which include: your physical skills, height, weight, mattress size, type of mobility aid you use, your budget, and your aesthetic preferences.
 Below, you’ll find a summary of the different bed rail types along with helpful tips to aid you in choosing a model best suited to your needs.

 What is a Bed Rail?

-A bed rail (also know as a bed assist rail or bed safety rail) is a supportive structure that is installed on or around the bed to provide added stability when sitting down on or standing up from the bed.
-They are also used to assist with moving, rolling, or repositioning in bed, for support when transferring from a wheelchair to and from the bed, and as an assistive aid to prevent someone from rolling out of bed.
+A bed rail (also know as a bed assist rail or bed safety rail) is a supportive aid that is installed on or around the bed.
+It provides added stability when sitting down on or standing up from the bed, when transferring from a wheelchair to and from the bed, and as an assistive aid to prevent someone from rolling out of bed.
+It can also used to assist with moving, rolling, or repositioning in bed.

 Bed Rail Types

-Bed support rails differ in where they are designed to be attached: the bed itself, the wall, floor, ceiling, or part of a free standing frame.
+Bed rails differ in where they are designed to be attached, which can include: the bed itself, the wall, floor, ceiling, or they may be part of a free standing frame that rests on the floor beside the bed.
 Most bed safety rail models do not require any formal installation and are simply held in place by the weight of the mattress or by tension exerted between two surfaces.
 Some models are designed to be securely screwed in place.
 To determine which type of bed rail is right for you, it will be helpful for you to first understand what your options are.
 A list of the different types of bed support rails can be found below, along with some helpful tips to aid you in selecting the type best suited for your needs.

 1. BED RAILS WITH LEGS